cran-task-views/CausalInference/source/CausalInference.md

 -   *Regression discontinuity design* (RDD) methods are implemented in `r pkg("rdrobust")` (offering robust confidence interval construction and bandwidth selection).
-A more detailed curated list of packages for RDD methods can be found in the `r view("Econometrics")` CRAN task view.
+A more detailed curated list of packages for RDD methods can be found in `r view("Econometrics", "Regression discontinuity design")`.
 -   *Regularized calibrated estimation* of the average treatment effects (ATE) and local average treatment effects (LATE) is implemented in `r pkg("RCAL")`.